Shared vs Managed WordPress Hosting

 Hostinger prides itself on providing a web hosting experience with unmatched speed and optimal performance.

-With a suite of advanced technologies such as full SSD servers, unlimited bandwidth, HTTP/3, IPv6 and LiteSpeed servers, they’ve positioned themselves as leaders in the shared hosting space.
+With advanced technologies such as full SSD servers, unlimited bandwidth, HTTP/3, IPv6 and LiteSpeed servers, they’ve positioned themselves as leaders in the shared hosting space.

 Complementing their technological prowess, they also offer a free domain (except the entry-level plan), seamless website migration at no extra cost and 24/7 customer support from a dedicated success team, ensuring that even novices can effortlessly host their websites.